Shopify/Klint/docusaurus/docs/3-functions/drawing/arc.md

 ```

 ## Notes
+- If you need to draw a portion of circle, prefer the `disk`
 - Angles are measured in radians (0 to 2π), not degrees (0 to 360)
 - To convert degrees to radians: `radians = degrees * (Math.PI/180)`
 - For a complete circle, use `startAngle: 0` and `endAngle: Math.PI*2`